 Calculating a portfolio's Internal Rate of Return can be messy.
 Dozens of transactions need to be taken into account, and repeating the analysis for different time periods is complicated enough to lead to errors.

 Using CRM2Plus, you can easily graph the internal rate of return of a portfolio at quarterly, annual, three-year, and five-year intervals.
-Changing report types or date ranges can be done with as few as three mouse clicks.
-You can also create graphics showing the cumulative amount invested into the portfolio vs. the overall portfolio value to get a real sense of the cash returns in your portfolio.
+You can also generate a fair market value report over the same intervals and get a real sense of the cash returns in your portfolio.
+Changing between report types and date ranges can be done in as few as three mouse clicks.

 Some financial statements report an entire portfolio's performance lumped together, making it difficult to see the effects of specific investing decisions.
 Others split up their reporting over individual investments, making overall performance hard to determine.